bclins/bclins.github.io/fall26/coms261/notes.md

 1. How could you use the `count_divisors` function to print all of the prime numbers below 1000?
 Recall that a number is prime if its only divisors are 1 and itself.

+1. A year is a leap year if it is divisible by 4 but not by 100, unless it is divisible by 400 in which case it is a leap year.
+For example, 1900 was not a leap year, but 2000 was.
+Write a function called `is_leap_year` that determines whether a given year is a leap year or not.
+It should return a Boolean value (`True` or `False`).

 <!--
 After that, we talked about [Euclid's algorithm](https://en.wikipedia.org/wiki/Euclidean_algorithm) for finding the greatest common divisor (GCD) of two integers.
 The algorithm is based on two simple observations.